Calif. Officials Set to Receive Thousands From Ship Hit by Virus

 The Department of State was working with the home countries of several hundred passengers to arrange their repatriation, including nearly 240 from Canada.

-The ship was held off the coast amid evidence it was the breeding ground for a cluster of at least 20 cases from a previous voyage.
+The ship has been held off the coast amid evidence it was the breeding ground for a cluster of at least 20 cases from a previous voyage.
+Six Canadians who were on the Grand Princess from Feb.
+11 to 21 were confirmed Monday to have the virus.

 On Sunday, the U.S. State Department urged U.S. citizens against travel on cruise ships as officials said there was “increased risk of infection of COVID-19 in a cruise ship environment."